 - Things are getting pricey.

 Moving a step up is the 520-120 bench saw chain grinder in the Oregon range.
 This is a professional standard machine that sharpens multiple chain types, aimed at heavy-duty work or if you have a chainsaw collection that requires constant maintenance.

 It includes a dressing brick, a quick check grinding template, and three grinding wheels, with a self-centering chain vise and customizable vise hand positioning, and top plate with down angle settings.

-Take your chainsaw sharpening to the next level with one of the best electric chainsaw sharpeners you can buy.
+Take your chainsaw sharpening to the next level with this electric chainsaw sharpener!